Battle of Middle Boggy: Legacy & battle marker

 "The Confederate encampment here at Middle (or Muddy) Boggy Crossing on the Boggy Depot Road held by Lt.
 Col. John Jumper's Seminole Battalion, Capt.
 Adam Nail's Company "A" of First Choctaw and Chickasaw Cavalry, and a detachment of the Twentieth Texas Regiment was suddenly attacked by Federal Forces --- 3 companies of Fourteenth Kansas Cavalry, Maj.
 Charles Willetts in command, and a section of howitzers under Capt.
 Solomon Kaufman.

-The Confederates, though poorly armed, made a firm stand in a hot fight of 30 minutes in which 47 of their men were killed and others wounded.
+"The Confederates, though poorly armed, made a firm stand in a hot fight of 30 minutes in which 47 of their men were killed and others wounded.
 Word of Confederate forces riding in from Boggy Depot, 12 miles southwest, caused a hurried retreat of the Federal troops toward Fort Gibson, north.
 The dead were buried 1 mile north of Atoka, Oklahoma on the west side of Boggy River, and 100 yards north of Hwy.
 69. This cemetery was also a burial ground for travelers on the old Boggy Depot Road before the Civil War."

+Since 1994, the Atoka County Historical Society has commemorated the Battle of Middle Boggy with a reenactment every third year; all proceeds go to Atoka's Confederate Memorial Museum.